-To make the Multi-national Forum an annual event of the WSC.
+To make the Development Forum of the WSC an annual event of the WSC.

-That the World Service Conference supports the development and production of a video about N.A.
-A committee consisting of two members of the WSC P.I.
-Committee, 2 members of the WSB, and 2 members of the WSO BOD, to be selected by their respective board/committee chairpersons will oversee the production of this project.
+That the World Service Conference supports the development and production of a video about NA.
+A committee consisting of two members of the WSC Pl Committee, two members of the WSB, and two members of the WSO Board, to be selected by their respective board/committee chairpersons will oversee the production of this project.
 This project is to be funded by the WSO in its entirety.

-That nominees to the pool of the Board of Directors need not be present, providing they have indicated a willingness to serve in writing, and submitted a service resume, and were past conference participants.
+That nominees to the pool of the WSO Board of Directors need not be present, providing they have indicated a willingness to serve in writing, and submitted a service resume, and were past conference participants.